tundish/addisonarches/addisonarches/scenario/doc/characters.rst

 inherited from her father.
 She is capable and ambitious and can draw on support from family and business associates.

-She is unattached and therefore a potential romantic interest in the story.
+She is unattached but on the lookout for a man she can trust and respect.
+So far she has been disappointed.
 She regularly provides challenges and objectives for the player.
 She can also act antagonistically and place the player in peril.